svlada/springboot-security-jwt/etc/blog.md

 #### AjaxLoginProcessingFilter

-First step is to extend AbstractAuthenticationProcessingFilter in order to provide custom processing of Ajax authentication requests.
+First step is to extend ```AbstractAuthenticationProcessingFilter``` in order to provide custom processing of Ajax authentication requests.

 De-serialization and basic validation of the incoming JSON payload is done in the ```AjaxLoginProcessingFilter#attemptAuthentication``` method.
 Upon successful validation of the JSON payload authentication logic is delegated to AjaxAuthenticationProvider class.

-In case of successful authentication ```AjaxLoginProcessingFilter#successfulAuthentication``` is invoked.
+In case of successful authentication ```AjaxLoginProcessingFilter#successfulAuthentication``` method is invoked.
-In case of application failure ```AjaxLoginProcessingFilter#unsuccessfulAuthentication``` is invoked.
+In case of application failure ```AjaxLoginProcessingFilter#unsuccessfulAuthentication``` method is invoked.

 ```language-java
 public class AjaxLoginProcessingFilter extends AbstractAuthenticationProcessingFilter {